What do YOU want?

 Do you want to hunt upland and/or waterfowl?
 Some lines are more ideal to handle the thick cover in grouse woods vs the dog needed to cover wide open chukar hills.
 A GWP for waterfowl is even more specific, the dog needs a thick, dense coat that completely covers the body (including belly) and that properly insulates and repels water.
 It should be from a breeder that is known for GWPs with good water work, just because they swim, does not mean they innately retrieve or have the desire to search for a downed duck.

 If you want a GWP for hunting, then buy from a breeder that hunts!
-We cannot stress this enough, and get many cphone calls and emails from people inquiring for a puppy that will hunt, because their previous one wouldn’t or was gun shy.
+We cannot stress this enough, and get many phone calls and emails from people inquiring for a puppy that will hunt, because their previous one wouldn’t or was gun shy.
 And be well aware that websites can be full of false advertising; pictures of dogs on point and dogs with hunting titles, does not mean the dog has ever actually ‘hunted’.
 On the same topic, there are also dogs that don’t have hunting titles, that do hunt.
 The best way to find out is to actually see the sire and dam hunt.
 A breeder proud to promote their working lines are usually eager to showcase that ability.

 Ask breeders: